-Status Quo: Refer to the Tables below Areas without access to electricity or other forms of energy.
-Progress The Mabena Section in Arlington is now connected to the Eskom grid.
+Status Quo: Refer to the Tables below Areas without access to electricity or other forms of energy The Mabena Section in Arlington still does not have access to electricity.
 Eskom is directly providing electricity in Arlington.
-Eskom completed the project to provide electricity to Mabena.
+However, Eskom has confirmed a project to provide electricity to Mabena.
 Households affected are 375.
-The new extension in Ntha is now connected to the network.
-A new extension of the network was constructed.
+The new extension in Ntha is still not connected to the network.
+A new extension of the network needs to be constructed.
 Households affected are 1001.
 Areas with access to electricity and the reliability thereof Eskom is providing electricity everywhere in the municipal area, with the exception of Reitz, Petrus Steyn, Lindley and Ntha.
 The provision is reliable except in Lindley and Ntha.
-To solve this problem the upgrading of the network is completed and it improved the provision.
+To solve this problem the upgrading of the network is included in the budget of 2012/2013.
 Other challenges Ageing electricity infrastructure in Reitz and Petrus Steyn.
 Refurbishment of the electricity network is ongoing.
 Tempering with electricity infrastructure- remove illegal connections and correction at payment of re-connection fees Defaulting accounts The inadequate number of electricians is a serious risk and challenge Identification and implementation of renewable energy options Other issues: Electricity is distributed to households both by the municipality and Eskom.
 Street lighting is provided by the municipality.
 The communities in town ships prefer high mast lights as means of street lighting.
 Although regular street lights are still in operation, the municipality started with replacement by high mast lights.
 In the budget provision is made for a next phase of high mast lights.